 - 2019 (2) TMI 1445

 Validity of Pre-import conditions - Exemption from integrated tax and GST compensation cess - benefit of N/N. 18/2015- Cus - Import against Advance Authorisation - Duty Exemption/Remission Schemes - pre-import conditions - principal challenge in these petitions is to the “preimport condition” in paragraph 4.14 of the Foreign Trade Policy 2015-2020 inserted vide Notification No.33/2015-2020 dated 13.10.2017 and such “pre-import condition” introduced by clause (xii) in Notification No.18/2015-Customs by virtue of Notification No.79/2017-Customs dated 13.10.2017.
 Held that:- Considering the interpretation of the condition of physical export and pre-import put forth by the DRI, it is more or less impossible to make any exports under an Advance Authorisation without violating the condition of pre-import.
-In effect and substance, what is given ....... + More
+In effect and s....... + More

 - 2019 (2) TMI 1375